VillePajala/ionic-contract-of-employment-evaluator/README.md

 ## Future Features

 * User has the option to add more details to the calculations such as benefits or reductions
-* Saved items can be removed and edited
+* Saved items can be edited
-* User can create a account and save his/her data for future use
+* User can save data to phone

 ## Tech Used

 * Ionic 4
 * TypeScript
-* JavaScript Es6
+* JavaScript ES6
 * HTML
 * CSS